Dowagiac man sentenced on meth charges - Leader Publications

 Christy Jean LaPorte, 45, of Hoyt Street in Niles, pleaded guilty to third-offense drunk driving and was sentenced to three years’ probation in the adult treatment court, 30 days in jail, $2,688 in fines and costs and $4,695 in restitution.
 Her license was revoked.
 She has served three days in jail and can serve the rest in a probation program.

 The incident occurred Nov.
 23, 2019, at Barron Lake Road and White Street in Howard Township.
-LaPorte hit another car driven by Tara Starrett and left the scene of the accident.
+LaPorte hit another car and left the scene of the accident.
 She was later found in Pokagon Township and her blood alcohol level was tested to be .207, more than twice the legal limit.

 Defense attorney Robert Drake said the experience has been an eye-opener for LaPorte.
 LaPorte agreed.